allisonhung/interaction-network/README.md

 - Admin approval sends Supabase invite emails via service role key.
 - Event rows should include `user_id`, `name`, `attendees` (JSON), and `created_at`.
 - Use row-level security so users can only read/write events where `user_id = auth.uid()`.
+- If `planned_events`/`events` is missing, the app falls back to browser-local storage for events.

 ## Authentication and invite flow